-- We ensure that teaching and learning opportunities meet the needs of all the pupils. - We ensure that appropriate and targeted provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed. - Pupil premium funding will be allocated following a needs analysis which will identify priority groups or individuals. - We will use evidence based teaching and learning strategies.
+- We ensure that teaching and learning opportunities meet the needs of all the pupils. - We ensure that appropriate and targeted provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed. - Pupil premium funding will be allocated following a needs analysis which will identify priority groups or individuals. - We will use evidence-based teaching and learning strategies.

-All our work will be aimed at accelerating progress and ensuring all pupil premium make good or better progress - at least in line with their peers.
+All our work will be aimed at accelerating progress and ensuring all pupil premium pupils make good or better progress - at least in line with their peers.
+Implementation of the funding will also enhance progress and attainment of non-pupil premium children.